When it comes to how to invest your money, the decisions you have to make sometime seem endless. And, well, they kind of

 This may seem high, but in the history of tax brackets, it’s on the lower end for this income range.
 It’s also on the lower end of what it will likely be in the future given that at some point, taxes will go up to address the growing national debt.

 This alone makes it attractive to pay my taxes today instead of waiting until I retire.

 There is, of course, a consequence to doing this.
 My paycheck goes down because I am now paying the taxes on that income that I was previously investing pre-tax.
 How much of a difference, I wondered, would it make in my paycheck?

 Turns out, it wasn’t that bad.
 My bi-weekly check went down by $270.
 It did require me to adjust some of my automatic transfers but because I am out of debt, I have the flexibility to make these adjustment.

 How Have You Balanced Paying Taxes Now vs. Later?

 I know it may seem nutty to worry about what my tax rate will be in twenty years.
-But given the many unanswerable questions that crop up when planning for retirement, I find it’s nice to know that, for at least a portion of my retirement savings in my Roth 401(k), the amount in the account is exactly the amount I have to spend.
+But given the many unanswerable questions that crop up when planning for retirement, I find it’s nice to know that, for at least the portion of my retirement savings in my Roth 401(k), the amount in the account is exactly the amount I have to spend.